 The methodology behind how companies are selected in these ETFs continues to evolve with ongoing engagement from the investment community, including the team at Nutmeg.
 In particular, many of the funds utilised have nuanced the way in which they treat climate related issues and activities.
 This means the approaches have become more stringent when it comes to companies involved with fossil fuels related industries.
 Specifically, the equity funds used now apply additional screens to exclude companies with ownership of fossil fuel reserves.
 They also have a much lower tolerance to involvement in activities such as thermal coal mining, conventional and unconventional oil and gas extraction, and power generation from fossil fuels.

 This further reduces the carbon intensity of our socially responsible portfolios, removing many of the large energy companies that were previously present by virtue of being leaders in their peer group on ESG issues.
 While it is very difficult to remove absolutely all exposure to fossil fuels from a globally diversified investment portfolio, our SRI portfolios continue to offer a materially lower carbon approach to investing.

 If you have a question for James or our investment team you can reach out on our social media channels.
+Stay safe and w out on our social media channels.
 Stay safe and we look forward to seeing you next month.